 2. The Pap smear test detects cervical cancer in women at an early stage of the disease when there are no symptoms and the disease is not evident on visual examination.
 Which of the following statements applies to a woman with no history of cervical cancer who undergoes a Pap smear?

-A. She is practicing primordial prevention.
+A. She is practising primordial prevention.

-B. She is practicing primary prevention.
+B. She is practising primary prevention.

-C. She is practicing secondary prevention.
+C. She is practising secondary prevention.

-D. She is practicing tertiary prevention.
+D. She is practising tertiary prevention.

 E. This is a screening test, not a preventive procedure.

 A. Primordial prevention acts early in the causal chain, to alter general social or economic circumstances that give rise to risk factors.
 The Pap test does not address general circumstances, but a specific disease process.